AdvancedPhotonSource/argo_bridge/readme.md

 This project provides a compatibility layer that transforms OpenAI-style API requests into Argonne National Lab's Argo API format.
 It supports chat completions, text completions, and embeddings endpoints.

+## Downstream Integration

+Several tools have been tested with the bridge, including IDE integrations, web UI's, and python libraries.
+Setup guides for these tools tools are located in the [downstream_config.md](downstream_config.md).

 ## Setup

 ### 1. Create Conda Environment